crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Hunters
   The Hunter is a type of fighter who specialises in missile weapons.
-A Hunter starts with either some throwing weapons or a ranged weapon of their choice and some ammunition, as well as a short sword, and a set of leathers.
+A Hunter starts with either some throwing weapons or a ranged weapon of their choice, as well as a short sword and a set of leathers.

 Brigands
   A Brigand is a shady character who is especially good at killing, using